Plan authoring sites for cross-site publishing in SharePoint Server

 Where will assets be cached?

 When you plan to use assets in content, also plan for where the asset files will be cached.
 In general, always enable the BLOB cache for publishing sites.
-The BLOB cache improves web site performance by retrieving BLOB files from the database and storing them in a directory on the front-end web server where they are served to users.
-This reduces the network traffic to and load on the database server.
+The BLOB cache improves web site performance by retrieving BLOB files from the database and storing them in a directory on the front-end web server where they're served to users.
+The BLOB cache reduces the network traffic to and load on the database server.
 For more information, see Plan for caching and performance in SharePoint Server.

 How big are the asset files?